efficient/libinger/README.md

 $ LIBGOTCHA_NUMGROUPS=2 ./yourprogram
 ```

-Both `valgrind` (at least Memcheck from version 3.15.0) and `rr` (at least version 5.3.0) are known
+The `valgrind` suite (at least Memcheck and Callgrind from version 3.16.1) is known to work, but
-to work, but currently _libgotcha_'s global variable access interception appears to break both.
-You
+currently conflicts with _libgotcha_'s global variable access interception.
+You can work around
-can work around this by switching it off, at the risk of altering the semantics of your program:
+this by switching it off, at the risk of altering the semantics of your program:
 ```
 $ LIBGOTCHA_NOGLOBALS= valgrind ./yourprogram #check it for memory errors
-$ LIBGOTCHA_NOGLOBALS= rr ./yourprogram #record execution for reverse debugging
+$ LIBGOTCHA_NOGLOBALS= valgrind --tool=callgrind ./yourprogram #profile it
 ```

 Sadly, LLVM's sanitizers rely heavily on dynamic linking tricks that are incompatible with